jfbilodeau/CanadianFrench/README.md

 For questions or discussions, feel free to use the Issues tab.
 Thank you for helping make this resource better!

-## Canadian French vs European French
+## Comparing Canadian and European French Terms

 | English  Term | Canadian French (Québecois) | European  French | Notes |
 | --- | --- | --- | --- |